wes1193/DA4/0Readme.txt

 BootStrap Tabs
 https://valor-software.com/ngx-bootstrap/#/components/tabs?tab=overview

+npm install bootstrap@5.2.1

+see below for more info on bootstrap
  - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 CSS Styles
 copy and paste from there